Hey Dude: Characters

-David Lascher and Joe Torres were nominated for a 1991 Young Artist Award in the Best Youth Variety or Game Show category for their roles on Hey Dude.
+Lascher and Torres were nominated for a 1991 Young Artist Award in the Best Youth Variety or Game Show category for their roles on Hey Dude.

 Production

 Hey Dude was videotaped on location at the Tanque Verde Guest Ranch in Tucson, Arizona.
 The show was produced by Cinetel Productions.
 Casting began in 1988 with local auditions held in Tucson.
 Josh Tygiel, who was cast as protagonist Buddy Ernst, was one of 120 Tucson-area boys who auditioned for the series.
 Joe Torres was cast as Danny Lightfoot after auditioning in Tucson for the role.

 While most of the show was technically shot on the property of the Tanque Verde Guest Ranch, the familiar "ranch" that was known to television viewers was actually built from scratch roughly a mile away from the main public areas.
 This was done so ranch guests would not be bothered by the production and to create buildings with a more "western" look, which was not offered by the relatively modern and luxurious Tanque Verde.
 The main lodge, boys and girls bunks, guest lodge (which doubled as cast dressing rooms) and the stable were all built specifically for the production.

 After the show ended production, the buildings were abandoned and several are still standing to this day, albeit in much disrepair.
 The swimming pool that was frequently used on the show is the main pool for the Tanque Verde Guest Ranch and is still in use by guests.
 The set is located at 32°14′26″N 110°41′24″W, about fifteen miles east of Tucson, Arizona.